 Usually once the stressor has been resolved or removed, the hair begins to grow back on its own with little to no intervention.

 Simple stress relief goes a long way to help you holistically:

 - Breathing exercises

 Covid-19 Related Hair Loss:

-There is no documented “side-effect” of hair loss during covid-19 illness, but as with any severe illness that includes a fever or is an extended recovery time, telogen effluvium can occur a few months later.
+There is no documented “side-effect” of hair loss during covid-19 illness, but as with any severe illness that includes a fever or is an extended recovery time, telogen effluvium can occur within a few months after illness.

 Beyond actually getting ill, Covid-19 related stressors have affected us all on many levels: